toolstack/cyan-backup/readme.txt

 = Localization =

-CYAN Backup is fully ready to be translated in to any supported languaged, if you have translated into your language, please let me know.
+CYAN Backup is fully ready to be translated in to any supported languages, if you have translated into your language, please let me know.

 = Usage =